 Solar electric panels still produce energy with indirect sunlight.
 However, during a rainstorm when that light is reflected or blocked by cloud cover, expect your production to decline.
 If you live in an area with frequent rainstorms or hurricanes, you may want to consider adding a battery to your home solar system or installing a home solar system with a battery.
 A battery can provide backup power during a power outage and can store excess solar energy that you can use during times of low or no solar production, such as during a storm or at night.

 Snow will also impact your solar generation, though not as much as you may think.
 Typically, wind can blow a light dusting of snow from your solar panels.
 Even if heavy snowfall accumulates on solar panels, as soon as the snow starts to slide off and light hits the solar panels, solar production may occur.
 Once solar production starts, solar panels heat up, which can help snow melt faster.

 What about the opposite of rain and snow?
 What if you live in a dry, arid climate?

-Throughout the year, you may be away from home on vacation, or you may have several guests staying at your home.
+At different times of year, such as summer vacation and during the holidays, you may be hosting guests or spend time away from home.
 It’s important to consider how adding more people to your household may affect your energy consumption.
 If you have multiple houseguests during low solar production times, you may receive an unexpectedly high utility bill.
-In contrast, if you’re on vacation during high solar production times, you may receive more net metering credits than normal (if your utility offers net metering).5
+In contrast, if you’re on vacation during high solar production times, you may receive more net metering credits than normal (if your utility offers net metering).*

-Why Did I Receive a High Utility Bill?
+Why Did I Receive a High Utility Bill with Solar?

 - Were there more cloudy days than usual?